 If you wish to keep more than the allowed number of 2 cats, you need to apply for a permit.

-Permits are lifetime permits while your cats are on your property.
+Permits are lifetime permits while your animals are on your property.
 If circumstances change, such as moving house, please inform the City of Gold Coast.

 Once your application has been received, Council officers will assess your property to determine if additional animals are suitable and do not impact on your neighbours.

-Apply for a permit using one of the options below.
+Apply by using one of the options below.

-Use the Amend animal breeder / excess animals permit form to apply to let us know of the following changes:
+Use the Amend excess animals permit form to apply to let us know of the following changes: